germancorbetta/isp-monitor/README.md

   - Unzip the file and burn the .img file to the SD card with [Etcher](https://www.balena.io/etcher/).
   - Insert the SD card into the RaspberryPi, connect it to the network and power it on.
   - After a moment you should see the device on the application's dashboard.
+  - If needed, you will see the Raspberry PI ip address after a few minutes.

 ## 2) Deploy the code to the Balena application and Device.